Search for Important Questions

 1. Define financial accounting and state its objectives.

-3. Explain briefly the objectives of holding inventory.
+3. Explain briefly Transaction motive and Speculative motive of holding cash.

 3. Define capital structure and explain the factors determining capital structure.